Barbary Wars

-The Barbary Wars were a series of two wars fought by the United States, Sweden, and the Kingdom of Sicily against the Barbary states (including Tunis, Algiers, and Tripoli) of North Africa in the early 19th century.
-Sweden had been at war with the Tripolitans since 1800 and was joined by the newly independent US.
-The First Barbary War extended from 10 May 1801 to 10 June 1805, with the Second Barbary War lasting only three days, ending on 19 June 1815.
+The Barbary Wars were a series of two wars fought by the United States, Sweden, and the Kingdom of Sicily against the Barbary states (including Tunis, Algiers, and Tripoli) and Morocco of North Africa in the early 19th century.
+Sweden had been at war with the Tripolitans since 1800 and was joined by the newly independent U.S. The First Barbary War extended from 10 May 1801 to 10 June 1805, with the Second Barbary War lasting only three days, ending on 19 June 1815.
+The Barbary Wars were the first major American wars fought entirely outside the New World, and in the Arab World.

-The wars were largely a reaction to piracy carried out by the Barbary states.
-Since the 16th century, North African pirates captured ships and even raided cities across the Mediterranean Sea.
+The wars were largely a reaction to piracy by the Barbary states.
+Since the 16th century, North African pirates had captured ships and even raided European coastal areas across the Mediterranean Sea.
+Originally starting out with the goal of capturing individuals for the domestic North African slave trade, the focus later shifted to kidnapping for ransom.
 By the 19th century, pirate activity had declined, but Barbary pirates continued to demand tribute from American merchant vessels in the Mediterranean.
-Refusal to pay would result in the capturing of American ships and goods, and often the enslavement or ransoming of crew members.
+Refusal to pay would result in the capture of American ships and goods, and often the enslavement or ransoming of crew members.

-After Thomas Jefferson became president of the US in March 1801, he sent a US Naval fleet to the Mediterranean to combat the Barbary pirates.
+After Thomas Jefferson became president of the U.S. in March 1801, he sent a U.S. Navy fleet to the Mediterranean to combat the Barbary pirates.
 The fleet bombarded numerous fortified cities in present-day Libya, Tunisia, and Algeria, ultimately extracting concessions of safe conduct from the Barbary states and ending the first war.

 During the War of 1812, with the encouragement of the United Kingdom, the Barbary corsairs resumed their attacks on American vessels.
-Following the conclusion of the War of 1812 and America's attainment of peace with Britain, James Madison, Jefferson's successor, directed military forces against the Barbary states in the Second Barbary War.
-Lasting only three days, the second conflict ended the need for further tributes by the United States, granted the U.S. full shipping rights in the Mediterranean Sea, and significantly reduced incidents of piracy in the region.
+Following the conclusion of the War of 1812 and America's peace with Britain, James Madison, Jefferson's successor, directed military forces against the Barbary states in the Second Barbary War.
+Lasting only three days, the second conflict ended the need for further tribute from the United States, granted the U.S. full shipping rights in the Mediterranean Sea, and significantly reduced incidents of piracy in the region.